AyaanJK/youtube-downloader/README.md

 • **Install required dependencies**: Install the necessary Python package by running `pip install yt-dlp` in your terminal or command prompt.

 • **Run the script**: Execute the program by typing `python youtube-downloader.py` (or whatever you've named your Python file) in your terminal.
+Or simply double click the .bat file if on Windows.

 • **Enter the save location**: When prompted, type the full path where you want to save your downloaded files (e.g., `C:/Music` on Windows or `/Users/yourusername/Music` on macOS/Linux).